aetting/compeval/generation_system/README.md

 python get_lexicon.py
 ```

-This will write a new `gensys_lexvars.json` with an inflection dictionary and other lexical variables for the system to use, based on the new vocabulary.
+This will read from `lexical/vocabulary.json` and write a new `gensys_lexvars.json` (which contains an inflection dictionary and other lexical variables for the system to use) based on the new vocabulary.

 `get_lexicon.py` uses the [XTAG morphology database](https://www.cis.upenn.edu/~xtag/swrelease.html) to look up inflections, and will remove any lemmas from the vocabulary that are missing inflections in that lookup.